dawsers/hyprscroller/README.md

 active one) will not perturb that position.
 When changing focus, the *active* column will be seen on the screen as long as it fits on either side of the *pinned* column.

+## Window Copying/Pasting

+`scroller:selectiontoggle` and `scroller:selectionreset` manage window/column
+selections.
+You can select several windows at a time, even in different workspaces and/or from overview mode.
+Those windows will change the border color to the one specified in the option `plugin:scroller:col.selection_border`.

+Once you have made a selection, you can move those windows to a different workspace or location in the same workspace using `scroller:selectionmove`.
+The selection order and column/window configuration will be maintained.

+`scroller:selectionmove` accepts a direction as parameter.
+Valid directions
+are:

+1. `r` or `right`: Move the selection to the current workspace, locating it right of the active column.
+2. `l` or `left`: Move the selection to the current workspace, locating it left of the active column.
+3. `b`, `begin`, or `beginning`: Move the selection to the current workspace, locating it at the beginning (first column).
+4. `e` or `end`: Move the selection to the current workspace, locating it at the end (last column).

 ## Touchpad Gestures